 Regarding our answer to the question of the different people groups, if you would have taken a few moments to search our site, then you might have refrained from making such a baseless claim.
 Searching for the word “race” on our website will yield hundreds of results, and many of those results deal directly with this particular issue by linking to an article on the subject or to one of our many resources that covers it.

 According to your statement, our view must be something absurd.
 Is it really absurd to believe that people come from other people?
 We’ve never observed humans coming about in another manner.
-On the other hand, you apparently think it is it wise to believe that humans evolved from ape-like creatures, whose ancestors go all the way back to the first alleged single-cell organism.
+On the other hand, you apparently think it is wise to believe that humans evolved from ape-like creatures, whose ancestors go all the way back to the first alleged single-cell organism.
 Consider that at each stage of evolutionary development, our alleged ancestors must have somehow obtained new genetic information (something we have never observed).
 Furthermore, evolutionists who do not believe in God must believe life came from non-life, information from non-information, and intelligence from non-intelligence.
 The evolutionary explanation is unscientific and illogical, but the biblical worldview is consistent with operational science.

 Many people such as myself, resent apparently uneducated people such as yourselves, creating this imaginary war between evolutionists and creationists, with there being no middle ground.

 You’re entitled to your opinion about us, but you should refrain from question-begging epithets.
 For the record, Answers in Genesis employs several scientists with earned doctorates from respected secular universities as well as researchers with advanced degrees (Masters or higher) in medicine, engineering, biology, theology, church history, etc.